mvolkmann/blog/src/smalltalk/17-methods.md

 name them is to include their meaning and type in the name.
 For example, `latitude: latNumber longitude: lngNumber`.

-Methods that return an object are said to "answer" a value.
+Methods always "answer" (return) an object, either explicitly with the `^` return operator or implicitly returning the receiver.
 For example, the instance method `asUppercase` in the `String` class contains the comment "Answer a String made up from the receiver whose characters are all uppercase."
+Returning the receiver enables message chaining in which multiple messages are sent to the same object.

 All methods are public.
 By convention, methods that should only be used by